The following is a post from contributing writer Sarah Small of SmallWorld at Home.

 2. Poems on Flowers

-For this, I drew simple outlines of flowers.
+For this, I drew simple outlines of flowers on plain paper.
 You should start by brainstorming together about flowers and spring, spring colors, types of flowers, etc. On one flower, have your student write something with alliteration about spring or flowers.
 With the other flower write a simile about spring or about a flower in each petal.
-Do haiku or just a poetric phrase in the middle.
-Encourage the kids take off with their own creativity.
+Do haiku or just a poetic phrase in the middle.
+Encourage the kids to take off with their own creativity.
 They can even write adjectives or snippets of poetry on the stems or make clouds in the sky and use alliteration, etc. The possibilities are endless!
 (You can also do this with a fall leaves or winter snowflakes theme.)

 3. Poetry Collages

-I have a detailed post here on The Homeschool Classroom about making poetry collages.
+I have a detailed post here on Real Life at Home about making poetry collages.
 These are tons of fun and beautiful!
 We still have some hanging on the bulletin board that we made several years ago.

 4. Make a Rainbow

 This is one of my favorites.
 You can see all the details on my WordSmithery Creative Writing Lessons.
+It’s fun to use most of the colors of crayons or markers.
 And if kids really balk at making rainbows (trust me: this sometimes happens with 12-year-old boys), you can have them make a different shape, like ocean waves or a snake.

 5. Accordion Books